Lit-o/BASE/Git.md

 To show commit history for the desired branch need to explicitly specify it: git log <branch-name>.
 To show all of the branches, add --all to git log command.

+`git log --oneline --decorate` shows where the branch pointers are pointing